MushroomFleet/WH40K-Collection-Roster/readme.md

    - Select a catalogue from the dropdown
    - Click "Load Selected Catalogue" to load the units
    - You can preview available units in this tab
+   - Units are displayed with their point costs

    b.
 Roster Management Tab:
    - Click "Scan for Rosters" to find saved rosters
    - Select and load an existing roster, or start fresh
    - Use the "Select Unit to Add" dropdown to choose units
    - Set quantity and click "Add Unit" to add to your roster
+   - Use the "Select Unit to Remove" dropdown to choose units to remove
-   - Remove units using the removal dropdown
+   - Remove units using the "Remove Unit" button
    - Save your roster by entering a filename and clicking "Save Roster"
+   - Enable "Allow Overwrite" checkbox to update existing rosters

 3. Features:
    - Real-time point calculations